Review proposal and title registration

 Authors are aware of the identity and contact details of the editors and referees who comment on their review.

-Once approved the review is published on the Cochrane Library - authors are expected to ensure that their review is kept up to date by incorporating any new relevant information as it appears in the medical literature within a resonable timeframe.
+Authors are expected to ensure that their review is kept up to date by incorporating any new relevant information as it appears in the medical literature within a resonable timeframe.

 Updating of published reviews